SMOLKEYS/bundles/CONTRIBUTING.md

 - No NSFW text
 - Thats it

-if you breaks the rules, your pull automaticaly closed after review
+if you breaks the rules, your pull request automaticaly closed after review by owner or collaborators

 plase do not do that